-On February 17, 1979, 250,000 Chinese troops supported by 200 tanks poured over the border into northern Vietnam.
-The invaders stormed the country at 26 points along the 500 mile frontier.
-Within hours, some elements had advanced as far as 20 kilometers.
+ON FEB.
+17, 1979, 250,000 Chinese troops supported by 200 tanks invaded Vietnam.
+The attackers poured over the border at 26 points along the 500 mile front.
+Within hours, elements of the People’s Liberation Army (PLA) had advanced as far as 20 kilometres into Vietnamese territory.

-The fighting between China’s People’s Liberation Army (PLA) and the Vietnamese forces, which lasted less than a month, was surprisingly intense.
-The Chinese game plan was to bleed the defending forces dry, even if it meant taking horrendous casualties in the process.
-China compared its strategy to a “meat grinder” and artlessly sent wave after wave of infantry against enemy positions in an attempt to overwhelm the opposition with sheer numbers.
+The fighting between the PLA and the Vietnamese lasted less than a month, but was surprisingly intense.
+The Chinese plan was to bleed the defending forces dry, even if it meant taking horrendous casualties in the process.
+China compared its strategy to a “meat grinder” and artlessly sent wave after wave of infantry against enemy positions in an attempt to overwhelm the opposition by way of sheer numbers.

 The war with Vietnam did serve as a wake up call for the Chinese military (albeit bloody one).
-China’s inability to prevail against the much smaller (although better equipped) Vietnamese demonstrated the need for the PLA to modernize – it’s a process that has been continuing to this day.
+China’s inability to prevail against the much smaller (although better equipped) Vietnamese demonstrated the need for the PLA to modernize.
+It’s a process that has been continuing to this day.

 China and Vietnam continued to clash along their shared border for another 10 years, only signing an accord resolving a demarcation line dispute in 2007.
 According to some observers, tension between the two powers over the nearby Spratly Islands may soon draw both into another war sometime in the near future.